Altinn/app-localtest/README.md

 For a decent editing experience, run `npm install` and use a editor with JS support.

+## Testing Features

+### Authorization Testing Mode

+The LocalTest authorization system includes a special "Testing Mode" that allows you to bypass real authorization checks while maintaining full response compatibility with backend systems.
+This is particularly useful for:

+- Testing with different user IDs without complex authentication setup
+- Frontend development and testing scenarios
+- Ensuring backend compatibility while bypassing authorization checks

+#### How to Enable Testing Mode

+1. Open `src/Controllers/Authorization/DecisionController.cs`
+2. In the `AuthorizeJsonRequest` method:
+   - Comment out the "PRODUCTION MODE" lines
+   - Uncomment the "TESTING MODE" lines
+3. In the `AuthorizeXmlRequest` method:
+   - Comment out the "PRODUCTION MODE" lines
+   - Uncomment the "TESTING MODE" lines
+4. Rebuild and restart the application

+#### What Testing Mode Does

+- **Always returns Permit decisions** for all authorization requests
+- **Preserves complete response structure** including obligations, status codes, and multi-decision support
+- **Maintains backend compatibility** - your backend services receive properly formatted responses
+- **Enables user switching** - you can change user IDs in your browser without authentication

+#### Important Notes

+- **For testing only** - Remember to revert to production mode before deploying
+- **Full structure preservation** - The response includes all properties backend systems expect
+- **Multi-decision support** - Complex authorization requests are handled properly

 ### Known issues

 #### Localtest reports that the app is not running even though it is